Technology

 The Legal Framework for Polygraph Testing in Georgia

-The use of polygraph tests is governed by both federal and state laws, which aim to regulate the conditions under which such tests can be administered.
-At the federal level, the Employee Polygraph Protection Act (EPPA) of 1988 significantly limits the use of polygraph tests in employment settings, prohibiting most private employers from using them for pre-employment screening or during the course of employment.
-There are, however, some exceptions to this law, such as in cases where polygraph testing is used in the hiring process for security companies or government contractors dealing with sensitive information.
+Federal and state laws govern the use of polygraph tests and define the conditions under which professionals may administer them.
+At the federal level, the Employee Polygraph Protection Act (EPPA) of 1988 restricts polygraph use in employment settings.
+The law prohibits most private employers from using polygraph tests for pre-employment screening or during active employment.
+However, the EPPA allows limited exceptions, such as during the hiring process for security firms or government contractors who handle sensitive information.

 Choosing a Polygraph Examiner in Georgia